htaskerwcc/canvas-carousel-demo/README.md

 ```

 Once added, the carousel will launch and begin cycling slides when the Canvas home page is loaded.

+If adding the carousel to a specific page in a Canvas course, add only the div to the page's html.

 ## Adding slide content